 Indonesian Fried Rice vs Chinese Fried Rice

-Although this dish is sometimes compared to Chinese style fried rice, it is different because of the kecap manis (a thick, sweet type of soy sauce) in there.
+This dish is sometimes compared to Chinese style fried rice, it is different because of the kecap manis (a thick, sweet type of soy sauce) in there.
+Cauliflower rice keto style can be prepared with alternative ingredients.

 Fried onions and/or fried shallots are sometimes served with nasi goreng to give it a distinctive crunch.
 Pickles might be offered since they contrast well with the oil and spices, and shrimp crackers are also god with it.
 Don’t forget the sambal (chili sauce) to give plenty of heat.